TuomoNieminen/Helsinki-Open-Data-Science/docs/chapter1.md

 The linearity assumption isn's as restrictive as one could imagine.

-It is possible to add polynomial terms to the model, if the effect of a variable is non-linear
+It is possible to add polynomial terms to the model if the effect of a variable is non-linear

 $$\boldsymbol{y} = \alpha + \beta_1 \cdot \boldsymbol{x} + \beta_2 \cdot \boldsymbol{x}^2 + \boldsymbol{\epsilon}$$